Lycoris3007/sankey-financial/README.md

 - Automatically fetch income statement and revenue segmentation data
 - Support for both annual and quarterly data
 - Historical period selection with automatic change calculation
+- **Period Matching**: Ensures income statement and segmentation data are from the same period

 ### 2. **Financial Flow Logic**
 - Accurate representation of financial statement relationships